-Type of Training Delivered by Delivered to When and at what frequency PVE (Preventing Heads Meeting and All SLT, all June training to occur Violent Extremism) NCC leadership team annually for SLT Training for and governors with Managers responsibilities for safeguarding Safer Recruitment Services for Education All SLT and all Refreshed on a 3 year basis.
+Type of Training Delivered by Delivered to When and at what frequency PVE (Preventing Heads Meeting and All SLT, all June training to occur annually Violent Extremism) NCC leadership team for SLT Training for and governors with Managers responsibilities for safeguarding Safer Recruitment Services for Education All SLT and all Refreshed on a 3 year basis.
 Training in partnership with governors Certificates held in school NCC Safeguarding Folder.
 Safeguarding and Services for Education All SLT and Refreshed on a 2 year basis.
-Child Protection in partnership with designated Certificates held in school Training NCC governors for child Safeguarding Folder. protection Safeguarding and SLT All staff, governors, Repeated for all staff during Child Protection office staff, site 1 st half of Autumn half term Training - management and each academic year and (Dissemination) / / \ dinner supervisors ongoing in weekly year group and INSET meeting Tackling Anti-bullying alliance Mrs Hagan and Repeated for all staff during Homophobia in and PSCHE Co- teachers 1 st half of Autumn half term schools ordinator 1/ 5 each academic year.
-Looked after Looked after DSL for Looked Refreshed on a 2 year basis Children A After Children - - Mrs Brown / \ Headteacher Fire Safety NCC Health and All staff, office Repeated for all staff during Training Safety staff, OOSC staff, 1 st half of Autumn half term \ / site management each academic year and dinner X supervisors Paediatric First Aid Approved training EYFS, OOSC, KS1, Refreshed every two years provider KS2 staff and designated first aidres
+Child Protection in partnership with designated Certificates held in school Training NCC governors for child Safeguarding Folder. protection Safeguarding and SLT All staff, governors, Repeated for all staff during 1 st Child Protection K V office staff, site half of Autumn half term each Training - management and academic year and ongoing in (Dissemination) dinner supervisors weekly year group and INSET T / \ meeting Tackling Anti-bullying alliance Mrs Hagan and Repeated for all staff during 1 st Homophobia in and PSCHE Co- teachers half of Autumn half term each schools ordinator academic year.
+Looked after Looked after DSL for Looked Refreshed on a 2 year basis Children After Children - Mrs Brown / \ Headteacher Fire Safety Training NCC Health and Safety All staff, office Repeated for all staff during 1 st staff, OOSC staff, half of Autumn half term each \ \ \ \ \ site management academic year and dinner L X supervisors Paediatric First Aid Approved training EYFS, OOSC, KS1, Refreshed every two years provider KS2 staff and designated first aidres